OWASP/www-chapter-suffolk/index.md

 #### Call For Speakers

-If you would like to present a talk on Application Security at future OWASP Suffolk Chapter events - please email the proposed talk title, abstract and speaker bio to one of the Chapter Leader
+If you would like to present a talk on Application Security at future OWASP Suffolk Chapter events - please email the proposed talk title, abstract and speaker bio to one of the Chapter Leaders:

 ```
  wojciech.cichon@owasp.org